Skip to main content

 Assessed by Miracles Jar AI · 2026-06-10

 Miracles Jar rates Eucharistic Miracle of Buenos Aires (1996) Unproven.
 Too thin a record to say either way.
-Two scales drive that verdict: how extraordinary it would be if it truly happened — very miraculous — and how strong the evidence is — no credible evidence.
+Two scales drive that verdict: how extraordinary it would be if it truly happened — very miraculous — and how strong the evidence is — thinly documented.

 How miraculous, if true